NCSC Delegate Code of Conduct

 Delegates will act in accordance with Virginia state and local laws and regulations while in the state of Virginia.

 Delegates will act in accordance with District of Columbia local laws and regulations while in the city of Washington, D.C.

-Delegates are expected to comply with instructions of NCSC staff, DoubleTree Security, and members of law enforcement as these individuals are tasked with enforcement of the policies within this Code of Conduct.
+Delegates are expected to comply with instructions of NCSC staff, DoubleTree Staff and Security, and members of law enforcement and respect these individuals’ roles in the enforcement of the policies in this Code of Conduct.

 Sexual Misconduct and Discrimination Policy: